evan-mick/personal-website-and-blog/src/blog_posts/DSP_explore.md

 Wave files are a subset of the RIFF file specification made in the 90s by Microsoft.
 Each Wave file has a variable length header consisting of many "Chunks" specifing metadata about the main data payload.

-here are the main sources I looked at while making this (list here)
-[Resource of understanding WAVE specification](https://mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/WAVE.html) [Example implementation of WAVE Parser](https://github.com/deg3x/WAVParser/tree/master)
+Here are the main sources I looked at while making this [Resource of understanding WAVE specification](https://mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/WAVE.html) [Example implementation of WAVE Parser](https://github.com/deg3x/WAVParser/tree/master)